whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 While this conclusion is not yet all the way to full-blown utilitarianism, since it is compatible with, for example, holding that there are side-constraints limiting one’s pursuit of the good, it is likely sufficient to secure agreement with the most important [practical implications of utilitarianism](/acting-on-utilitarianism) (stemming from [cosmopolitanism](/utilitarianism-and-practical-ethics#cosmopolitanism), [anti-speciesism](/utilitarianism-and-practical-ethics#speciesism), and [longtermism](/utilitarianism-and-practical-ethics#longtermism)).

-## Arguments for Consequentialism

-Utilitarianism is the paradigmatic form of consequentialism.
-So one way to support utilitarianism (alongside other consequentialist views) is to argue in favor of consequentialism more broadly, and against the non-consequentialist alternatives.
-The remainder of this chapter explores such arguments.

-### Agency as a Force for Good

-If some form of consequentialism is true, then we can expect (successful)[^13] moral agents to have positive instrumental value: their presence in a situation will tend to make things go better.
-On non-consequentialist views, by contrast, there is no such connection between doing the right thing and making things better.
-Sometimes agents might even be obliged to make things _worse_ (because the better _outcome_ is only obtainable through making a morally worse _choice_, such as wrongly killing an innocent person).
-Insofar as we are inclined to think that moral agents should be a force for good in the world, that gives us reason to favor consequentialist views.

-It can be difficult to resist the general consequentialist principle that more desirable outcomes are more worth bringing about.
-Put simply: if you have a choice between bringing about a better outcome or a worse one, surely it would be morally better to choose the better outcome?[^14]

-This argument rests on a conception of action as _teleological_ or goal-directed in nature.
-The purpose of action, on this view, is to _bring about_ desired outcomes.
-Of course, we are not always so deliberate.
-One may spontaneously sing a song without intending to bring about any _further_ effect.
-But it remains plausible that this is a good idea only if the outcome which includes one’s singing is better (perhaps because it is more joyful) than the available alternatives.
-After all, if remaining silent would somehow save another’s life, that would surely change things.
-So it is hard to deny that actions are justified to the extent that they bring about things that we ought to want—that is, good outcomes.

-On this view, if it would be good for something to happen, then it would be good, all else equal, to _choose_ this outcome—to _make_ it happen.
-Consider a “lifeboat” scenario where five people are drowning in one direction, and one person is drowning in the opposite direction, with not enough time to save everyone.
-We all agree it would be better if more lives are saved—for instance, if a lifeboat, floating in the water, were to drift towards the five rather than the one.
-If we now add a captain to direct the lifeboat, some non-consequentialists would instead insist that fairness requires the captain to flip a coin to decide which group to save.
-But that violates the principle that better outcomes are more worth choosing.

-It would seem strange to think that giving a fully informed and morally ideal agent control over a situation could make the outcome worse than if they had not been there at all.
-But that can sometimes happen on non-consequentialist accounts, which sometimes require agents to choose (or needlessly risk) worse outcomes.

-To see this, suppose that (i) the lifeboat would naturally drift towards the five, if no-one was steering it, and yet (ii) because the captain is steering the boat, fairness requires him to flip a coin to decide which group to save.
-If both claims were true, then it would be a bad thing for the world to have the captain steering the lifeboat, even when he is fully informed and morally ideal.
-For that would needlessly risk the worse outcome (depending on the flip of the coin).
-We would be better off just letting the lifeboat drift naturally towards the five, ensuring the best outcome.
-But if that is better, then it seems that a morally ideal agent ought to prefer that, too.
-This casts doubt on the non-consequentialist claim (ii), above, that fairness requires the captain to flip a coin and risk a worse outcome.
-Morally ideal agents should bring about the outcome that they ought to prefer—namely, the outcome that is overall best.

-Non-consequentialist views imply that it could be “wrong” to make the world a better place, and “right” to make it worse.
-But that seems odd.
-Worse, it implies that it could be _undesirable_ to have more moral agents making correct decisions.
-Only consequentialist views, such as utilitarianism, ensure that it is always morally right to bring about better outcomes, and hence that correct moral decision-making is a force for good in the world.

-### The Poverty of the Alternatives
+## The Poverty of the Alternatives

 We have seen that there is a strong presumptive case in favor of utilitarianism.
-If no competing view can be shown to be superior, then utilitarianism has a strong claim to be the “default” moral theory that we should fall back on.
-It turns out that one of the strongest considerations in favor of utilitarianism (and related consequentialist views) is the deficiencies of the alternatives.
+If no competing view can be shown to be superior, then utilitarianism has a strong claim to be the “default” moral theory.
+In fact, one of the strongest considerations in favor of utilitarianism (and related consequentialist views) is the deficiencies of the alternatives.
 Deontological (or rule-based) theories, in particular, seem to rest on questionable foundations.[^15]

 Deontological theories are explicitly _non-consequentialist_: instead of morally assessing actions by evaluating their consequences, these theories tend to take certain types of action (such as killing an innocent person) to be _intrinsically_ wrong.[^16] There are reasons to be dubious of this approach to ethics, however.

-#### The Paradox of Deontology
+### The Paradox of Deontology

 Deontologists hold that there is a _constraint_ against killing: that it is wrong to kill an innocent person even if this would save five _other_ innocent people from being killed.
 This verdict can seem puzzling on its face.[^17] After all, given how terrible killing is, should we not want there to be _less_ of it?
 As Scheffler (1985) argued, rational choice in general tends to be goal-directed, a conception which fits poorly with deontic constraints.[^18] A deontologist might claim that their goal is simply to avoid violating moral constraints _themselves_, which they can best achieve by not killing anyone, even if that results in more individuals being killed.
 While this explanation can render deontological verdicts coherent, it does so at the cost of making them seem awfully narcissistic, as though the deontologist’s central concern was just to maintain their own moral purity or “clean hands”.